minnake/a11y-retreat-project/README.md

 # A11y-Retreat Demo Project

 Note!
-Code of this repo has some serious accessibility problems in purpose, as it is used as a demo and template for a lecture.
+Code of this repo has some serious accessibility problems on purpose, as it is used as a demo and template for a lecture.
 So don't look for code examples from this repository 😁

 This project has been bootstrapped with Create React App, and is not beautiful.
 Some things have been on purpose, and some are just left there because I didn't want to use too much time when creating this project.
 So when you're forking this project, feel free to change whatever you want.